ben-marlin/framediceroller/src/main/java/edu/guilford/README.md

-# Project 16: Dice Roller Again
+# Project 16: Dice Roller App

 I'm sure you're tired of rolling dice by now, but it's an easy example that lets you look back at what we've done previously.